 The preliminary ratings reflect our analysis of five pillars under S&P Ratings China--Structured Finance Methodology.

-Payment Structure and Cash Flow Mechanics: Our cash flow analysis and stress testing combine both qualitative and quantitative assessments of the transaction, as well as other factors that may affect the cash flow.
-We model various combinations under default timing assumptions, prepayment rate assumptions, interest rate assumptions, different triggers and payment structures, stressed tax, fees and expenses assumptions.
-Jianyuan 2021-7 Class A notes are expected to be able to withstand stresses commensurate with the ratings assigned to the notes, and still meet payment obligations in a timely manner.
-We estimated the final S&P Global (China) Ratings CE buffer to be greater than 5%.
+Payment Structure and Cash Flow Mechanics: We model various combinations under default timing assumptions, prepayment rate assumptions, different triggers and payment structures, tax, fees and expenses assumptions.
+The Class A notes are expected to be able to withstand stresses commensurate with the ratings assigned to the notes, and still meet payment obligations in a timely manner.
+We estimated the final S&P Global (China) Ratings CE buffer to be greater than 4%.

-Operational and Administrative Risk: The direct debit payment mechanism will reduce CCB’s servicing workload.
+Operational and Administrative Risk: The transaction’s direct debit payment mechanism will reduce TMF’s operational risk to some extent.
+Although there is no back-up servicer, the liquidity reserve account can provide liquidity support to the transaction.
 We believe the participants in this transaction are capable of fulfilling the duties and responsibilities stipulated in the agreement given their experience and past track record.

 Counterparty Risk: Our assessment of counterparty risk takes into account payment interruption risk, account bank risk, commingling risk and set off risk etc. The transaction documents have incorporated various credit quality triggers to mitigate the abovementioned counterparty risk.

 Legal and Regulatory Risk: This transaction is structured in accordance with China's Trust Law and China Asset Securitization scheme.
-We believe the SPT’s legal structure meets the principle of true sale and bankruptcy remoteness in securitization.
-Through our legal analysis, the borrower notification, advance pledge notice, mortgage re-registration and other legal risks have been sufficiently mitigated by the arrangements stipulated in the transaction documents.
+We believe the legal structure of the special purpose trust (SPT) meets the principle of true sale and bankruptcy remoteness in securitization.
+Through our legal analysis, the borrower notification, collateral re-registration and other legal risks have been mitigated by the arrangements stipulated in the transaction documents.

 List of Preliminary Ratings: